ValeraKvip/Telegram_knowledge_base/Webhook_on_HTTP/README.md

-## Telegram webhook running on HTTP - localhost.
+## Telegram webhook running on HTTP - localhost
 The Telegram Bot API webhook requires an HTTPS (TLS) connection, which poses a problem for development in a local environment.